Object Lessons from Bloomsbury

 Anna Leahy writes with insight and empathy about cancer and the social and cultural dimensions of one of our greatest fears.
 A blend of science, journalism, and deeply personal storytelling, this book takes a lyrical approach to a complex subject we all face in some way. ~ Kristen Iversen, author of Full Body Burden.

 CONVERSING WITH CANCER

 forthcoming in the Language as Social Action series from Peter Lang Publishing

-Conversing with Cancer contributes to the important field of health communication, which studies how patients interact with healthcare providers and caregivers and how those interactions can be improved.
-Each person whose life is affected by a cancer diagnosis—patient, healthcare provider, caregiver—holds information and needs information in order to make the best decisions possible under the circumstances.
-A deeper knowledge of communication processes can help anyone negotiate this difficult time, exert some control in a sometimes uncontrollable situation, and work toward better health outcomes for individuals so that they can lead the best life possible.
+Conversing with Cancer contributes to the important field of health communication, working to improve how cancer patients interact with healthcare providers and caregivers.
+Each person whose life is affected by a cancer diagnosis—patient, healthcare provider, caregiver—holds information and needs information in order to make decisions for the best life possible.
+A deeper knowledge of communication processes can help everyone negotiate this difficult time, exert some control in a sometimes uncontrollable situation, and work toward better health outcomes.

 Who can benefit from reading this book?

 Nurses and Other Healthcare Professionals